 - Poppy Seeds

-How Do You Make Almond Poppy Seed Muffins?
+How to Make Poppy Seed Muffins

 - First, you will need to combine your dry ingredients (flour, salt and baking soda) in a large bowl and stir to combine.
 Once complete, set aside for later.